Information About Dickinson

 Statement on Diversity

 Dickinson is deeply committed to diversity.
-Fifteen percent of our most recent incoming class are students of color.
-In fall 2011, 161 international students from forty-six countries were enrolled at Dickinson.
-Nine percent of our faculty members and seven percent of our administrative and service staff are persons of color.
+Thirteen percent of our most recent incoming class are students of color.
+In fall 2012, 167 international students from forty-eight countries were enrolled at Dickinson.
+Ten percent of our faculty members and seven percent of our administrative and service staff are persons of color.

 Diversity in Student Life There are a number of student groups dedicated to the concerns of diversity and social justice.
 These include, Active Minds, African American Society (AAS), Amnesty International, Asian American Alliance (AAA), Asian Social Interest Association (ASIA), Circolo Italiano (Italian Club), Club Afrique, Dickinson Christian Fellowship (DCF), Earth Now!, Feminist Collective, French Club, German Club, Hillel, Interfaith, Latin American Club (LAC), Middle Eastern Club (MEC), Model United Nations, Muslim Students Association (MSA), Newman Club, Portuguese Club, Russian Culture Club, Secularist Students United, South Asian Student Association, Spanish Club, Spectrum, Students for Social Action (SSA), Sustained Dialogue, Third Degree Steppers, and many others.
 In addition, there are a number of offices and centers that support the college's diversity efforts.
 The Office of Diversity Initiatives (ODI) is a resource open to the entire Dickinson community and charged with advancing Dickinson's commitment to broadening the understanding of - and building - a pluralistic society that promotes equality and integrity on the campus, in the community, and the world.
 The Women's Center established in the fall of 2009, is a resource that builds gender education and equality into the life of the institution through space and community, resources and skills, and events and opportunities.
 The Office of Religious Life helps students explore and celebrate their faiths through religious-life clubs and campus worship opportunities.
 The office also provides support for students during a time when decisions about life's meaning, living in a community of pluralism, and religious beliefs are explored and shaped.
 The Milton B. Asbell Center for Jewish Life, established in 2002, provides a central space for Jewish students to meet, socialize, celebrate the Sabbath and other Jewish holidays, take classes with visiting rabbis, and host interfaith dialogues with other religious groups on campus.
 And the newly created Office of LGBTQ Services, established in 2012, provides support for LGBTQ students and allies and enhances campus education to foster a more inclusive and safe environment for all individuals.

 Diversity in Academic Resources Dickinson has devoted significant academic resources to diversity.
 The Waidner-Spahr library boasts one of the largest private collections of Asian Studies in the country, the Norman and Margaret Jacobs Collection.
 The collection includes over 20,000 volumes covering China, Japan, Korea, Vietnam, Thailand, India, and other Asian countries.
-The library also has an East Asian Reading Room with its own dedicated computer terminal, special reading materials, and Asian artifacts.
+The East Asian Studies Reading Room houses most of the library's East Asian language collections, which consists of monographs, journals and DVDs in Chinese and Japanese, as well as a small collection of Korean titles, including artifacts.
 The Trout Gallery possesses a substantial collection of African Art totaling slightly more than 600 pieces.
 The pieces represent a wide swath of Africa including Ethiopia, the Sepik River region, the Upper Volta, Burkina Fasso, Mali, Sudan, the Ivory Coast, Angola, Tanzania, Ghana, Benin, and other countries within Africa.
 The collections include various cultural materials such as sculptures, textiles, baskets, pottery, masks, and archeological materials.